-Childs has had a strong run of success during his coaching career.
-While at Eastern, he posted an overall record of 28-19 including a 23-9 mark in conference play.
+Childs, the fourth coach in program history, has had a strong run of success during his coaching career.
+While at Eastern University, he posted an overall record of 28-19 including a 23-9 mark in conference play.
 Childs led the Eagles to a trio of MAC tournament appearances.

 Prior to taking over the Eastern program, Childs was a three-year assistant at Dickinson College where he directed the Red Devil offense.
 Dickinson went 27-16 over his three years in Carlisle.

 Childs began his coaching career after a stellar four-year tenure as a player at Lynchburg College.
 He concluded his career with 193 points on 91 goals and 102 assists.
 His 102 assists, still stands as a school record for Lynchburg.
 He was a USILA All-American as a junior and again as a senior while he was also a Scholar All-American as a senior.
 Childs was a three-time ODAC All-Conference player for the Hornets.

 At the conclusion of his playing career, Childs served as an assistant coach for the Hornet program as he pursued his Masters' Degree in Educational Leadership.
 He completed his advanced degree in May of 2008.